 In 2019 I founded Psych-IT with a group of techies with a psychology background.
-Nowadays it’s an open community of nearly 300 people on meetup in which we examine this connection between psychology and emerging technoloies.
+Nowadays it’s an open community of nearly 300 people on meetup in which we examine the connection between psychology and emerging technologies.
 Think of topics such as human-robot interaction, digital ethics, the social impact of it, positive technology, being tricked by deepfakes, and the impact of technological nature on our happiness.
 We organize free and non-profit events for students and professionals in the IT and psychology domain (private and public).
 Our aim is to be a national platform to discuss these important topics in a playful and educated way.